P.O. Box 500

 Brooks Reservoir – Skamania PUD has completed construction of a new 400,000 gallon reservoir in the Carson Water System to improve water reliability, provide added water storage and additional fire protection for the community south of the High Bridge.

 The Underwood Water System serves approximately 1000 people and draws its water from Galligan Springs, Shaddox Springs, and Galligan Well.
 All three sources are either pumped or delivered by gravity to a combined source pump station which delivers water to the distribution system.
 The system is served by six reservoirs with a combined storage capacity of approximately 520,000 gallons.
 The system is segregated into four different pressure zones.
 Within each pressure zone are additional sub-zones created by pressure reducing valves.
 Distribution system water mains range in size from 4-inch through 8-inch in diameter.
 PVC and steel are the principal pipe materials.

-Shepeard Pump Station and Reservoir – The Shepeard Reservoir and Pump Station Project will construct a new water storage reservoir and new pump station to replace the existing, aging facilities that were constructed in the 1950s.
-The project will also increase capacity and reliability for the Underwood Water System as well as improve the water system’s disinfection facilities and communication capabilities.
-The project is currently in the design and permitting phase with construction expected in 2018.
+Shepeard Pump Station and Reservoir – The Shepeard Reservoir and Pump Station Project is constructing a new water storage reservoir and new pump station to replace the existing, aging facilities that were constructed in the 1950s.
+The project will increase capacity and reliability for the Underwood Water System as well as improve the water system’s disinfection facilities and communication capabilities.